leptos-community/meetups/meeting-01-agenda__Jan28_2024.md

 		- country where you're located (optional)
 		- the project you're working on, and/or something interesting about yourself

-- Post-event networking session
+- Networking session
-	- Break out into discord for 1-1 chats & further networking.
+	- Feel free to jump out of the Stage event, and join the General voice channel for open chatting